Pasta with Shrimp in Cream Sauce

 1. Step 1:

-How to make pasta with shrimp in cream sauce?
-Very simple!
-First, prepare the necessary ingredients according to the list.
-You can take any pasta, long (spaghetti, fettuccini) or short (bows, penne, horns, etc.).
-I have penne.
+How do you make pasta with shrimp in cream sauce?
+It's easy!
+Start by gathering the ingredients on the list.
+Use any pasta you like, long (spaghetti, fettuccine) or short (bow ties, penne, elbows, etc.).
+I used penne.

 2. Step 2: